tangentsoft/libtabula/doc/README-devel-RPM.txt

 The libtabula header files are in /usr/include/libtabula, the library is in /usr/lib, and the example programs' source code is in /usr/share/doc/libtabula-devel-*/examples.
-For more information on the examples, see the README-examples.txt file in the directory containing the examples.
+For more information on the examples, see the README-examples.md file in the directory containing the examples.